Where Do Buildings Leak

 A comprehensive guide by Aldas

 Our homes and other buildings leak in a wide variety of places.
 Some are obvious (like windows that don’t close properly), others are hidden behind skirting boards, in lofts or hollow floor spaces.
-Our resources are a distillation of over 30 years experience finding air leakage.
+Our resources are a distillation of nearly 40 years of experience finding air leakage.

 Heat loss around door